 January 3, 1521 four years after the outbreak of the indulgence controversy during which Luther hammered his thesis on the cathedral door, the Pope issued the actual excommunication bull "Decet pontificem romanum" against Luther.

-Luther publicly announced his reaction to the papal attack, especially to the public burning of his books at Cologne, Mainz, and Louvain, by having a public burning of his own.
-Just outside the eastern gate a big bonfire was started, into which Luther ceremoniously threw a number of books which supported the authority of the papacy and the Catholic hierarchy.
+Luther's public reaction to the papal attack, especially to the public burning of his books at Cologne, Mainz, and Louvain, was by having a public burning of his own.
+Into a big bonfire Luther ceremoniously threw a number of books which supported the authority of the papacy and the Catholic hierarchy.
 Finally consigning the Pope's bull against him to the flames as well.

 The first "Address to the Christian Nobility of the German Nation" was primarily concerned with ecclesiastical politics.
 Luther called upon the Germans to reform the church and all society.
-After summarizing the many evils recognized by most of his contemporaries, Luther demanded in strong and uncomprising terms that the German rulers radically reform the papacy and the entire ecclesiastical hierarchy, whose inviolate character he denied.
 The Pope, was not the sole interpreter of Scriptures and had no legal or divine authority in secular matters, Luther wrote.

 The second of the revolutionary pamphlets, which Luther called "The Babylonian Captivity of the Church" was largely theological in nature.
 In it he summarized his new theology on justification by faith alone, particularly with respect to the sacraments.
 He condemned the papacy for holding the church in captivity by distorting the original meaning and purpose of the sacraments and reserving for the clerical hierarchy the rights which belonged to all Christians as members of the universal priesthood of believers, in short, fighting for the right for every Christian to approach God directly and personally through faith.
 He attacked the doctrine of transubstantiation as taught by the Catholics, and looked upon the Lord's supper as a visible memorial signifying God's forgiveness of sins through faith in Christ.